Skip to main content

 FlagDescription

---clear-stateClear all state data to start processing from the beginning (default: false)
+--clear-stateClear all checkpoint state so the pipeline reprocesses from the beginning (default: false, which preserves state)

 This command triggers a pod restart for the pipeline.
 If the pipeline is paused, it will automatically resume before restarting.